 Section 2: Contest Operation provides a guideline for the operation of contests.
 There should be some flexibility, which will allow a smaller local contest to proceed without being bound to the more rigid format of a larger, or FAI competition.

 1.1 Competitor Eligibility

-All pilots at MAAC Charter Clubs are required to produce a valid membership card for either MAAC or AMA.
+All pilots at MAAC Charter Clubs are required to produce a valid membership card for MAAC.
 These numbers must be recorded on the entry form of the contestant.